1. English

 Written by: Incatrailhikeperu August 16, 2023

-Discover the wonders of Choquequirao with this comprehensive trekking guide.
-From the reasons to visit, what to pack, the best time to go, a detailed itinerary, and more, this guide has you covered.
+A comprehensive guide to what this wonderous trek to Chquequirao has to offer.
+We give you the reason to visit, what to pack, what is the best time to go, a detailed itinerary and much more, this guide has you covered.

-Choquequirao, known as the Jewel of the Andes, is an extraordinary Inca settlement and the sister city of Machu Picchu.
-While the trek to reach Choquequirao is moderately challenging, the breathtaking ruins at the end make it a truly rewarding experience.
+Known as the Jewel of the Andes or the sister of Machu Picchu, Choquequirao is an extraordinary Inca settlement.
+The trek can be challenging but the breathtaking ruins at the end of the trek make it a wonderfully rewarding experience.

-During this trek, you will traverse the semi tropical Andean forests, transitioning from the Andean altiplano to the lush high jungle, until you finally arrive at the awe inspiring Choquequirao Ruins.
-Due to its remote location, which requires a two day hike, Choquequirao receives only a fraction of the visitors compared to Machu Picchu.
-It’s not uncommon to find yourself alone on the site, as opposed to the nearly one million annual visitors at Machu Picchu.
+Traverse the semi tropical Andean forests, from the Andean altiplano to the lush high jungle, until you arrive at the awe inspiring Choquequirao Ruins.
+Due to its remote location, which requires a two day hike, Choquequirao receives a fraction of the visitors compared to Machu Picchu.
+It’s not uncommon to be alone at the site, as opposed to the nearly one million annual visitors at Machu Picchu.

-This guide aims to assist you in planning and preparing for your journey to the magnificent Choquequirao ruins, ensuring you have all the necessary information before embarking on the challenging trek.
+This guide is to assist you in planning and preparing for your journey to the magnificent Choquequirao ruins.
+We aim to give you have all the necessary information before embarking on this challenging trek.
 The ruins boast remarkable features such as the famous llama rocks, ancient designs found nowhere else in Inca architecture.
 The reason behind this unique feature remains uncertain, with experts suggesting it might be a tradition inherited from earlier civilizations like the Chachapoyas, who once inhabited the area.
-By completing this trek, you’ll join the privileged few who have witnessed these enigmatic terraces firsthand.
+By completing this trek, join the privileged few who have witnessed these enigmatic terraces firsthand.

 Getting to Choquequirao